Sharunfhnw/LearnLoop/README.md

 ```
 ---

-## 🧱 Wireframes / Mockups
+## 🧱 App Screenshots

-The wireframes and mockups for LearnLoop focus on a clean, browser-friendly learning flow and the main pages used by teachers and students.
+The UI from LearnLoop focuses on a clean, browser-friendly learning flow and the main pages used by teachers and students.

 ### Login / Registration Page
 The screenshot below represents the login / registration page and introduces the application entry flow.